El Salvador: Post-war (1992–2019)

 ARENA formally expelled Saca from the party in December 2009.
 With 12 loyalists in the National Assembly, Saca established his own party, the Grand Alliance for National Unity (GANA), and entered into a tactical legislative alliance with the FMLN.
 After three years in office, with Saca's GANA party providing the FMLN with a legislative majority, Funes had not taken action to either investigate or to bring corrupt former officials to justice.

 Economic reforms since the early 1990s brought major benefits in terms of improved social conditions, diversification of the export sector, and access to international financial markets at investment grade level.
 Crime remains a major problem for the investment climate.
 Early in the new millennium, El Salvador's government created the Ministerio de Medio Ambiente y Recursos Naturales — the Ministry of Environment and Natural Resources (MARN) — in response to climate change concerns.
-El Salvador adopted the United States dollar as its currency on 1 January 2001.

 In March 2014, former FMLN guerrilla leader Cerén narrowly won the election.
 He was sworn in as president on 31 May 2014.
 He was the first former guerrilla to become the president of El Salvador.

 In October 2017, an El Salvador court ruled that former president Funes and one of his sons had illegally enriched themselves.
 Funes had sought asylum in Nicaragua in 2016.

 In September 2018, former president Saca was sentenced to 10 years in prison after he pleaded guilty to diverting more than US$300 million in state funds to his own businesses and third parties.